 Plus, you’ll get these benefits:

 And if you really want a tour guide, our travel planners can hook you up with guides for any portion of your trip.
-Many travelers seek advice from our locals on taxi transfers and hiring a guide for the first day to help them get oriented and then leave them free to travel as they please throughout the rest of the trip.
+Many travelers seek advice from our locals on taxi transfers and hire a guide for the first day to help them get oriented and then leave them free to travel as they please throughout the rest of the trip.

 Keep in mind that most activities on a group tour can be done independently without the crowd.
 Our Heroes can introduce you to local artists, musicians, educators, dancers, and others who big tour companies might not know about.